j-stach/lovem/README.md

 since we are relying so heavily on the heap anyway.
 - This tempts me to put a Mutex on everything as well, to make lovem into a concurrency-focused library
 - Will explore the best way to pursue this; maybe interchangeable wrapper types for sync and async contexts
+- An alternative would be to use impl Trait
 ------
 ### Notes to self
 Simplest safe interface?